Simeon I of Bulgaria: Reign

-Trade War with Byzantium and Magyar invasions
+Trade war with Byzantium and Magyar invasions

 With Simeon on the throne, the long-lasting peace with the Byzantine Empire established by his father was about to end.
 A conflict arose when Byzantine Emperor Leo VI the Wise, allegedly acting under pressure from his mistress Zoe Zaoutzaina and her father Stylianos Zaoutzes, moved the marketplace for Bulgarian goods from Constantinople to Thessaloniki, where the Bulgarian merchants were heavily taxed.
 The Bulgarians sought protection by Simeon, who in turn complained to Leo.
 However, the Byzantine emperor ignored his embassy.

 Unable to effectively respond to the Bulgarian campaign due to the engagement of their forces against the Arabs, the Byzantines convinced the Magyars to attack Bulgaria, promising to transport them across the Danube using the Byzantine navy.
 Leo VI may have also concluded an agreement with Arnulf to make sure that the Franks did not support Simeon against the Magyars.
-In addition, the talented commander Nikephoros Phokas was called back from southern Italy to lead a separate army against Bulgaria in 895 with the mere intention to overawe the Bulgarians.
+In addition, the talented commander Nikephoros Phokas was called back from southern Italy to lead a separate army against Bulgaria in 895 with the intention to merely overawe the Bulgarians.
 Simeon, unaware of the threat from the north, rushed to meet Phokas' forces, but the two armies did not engage in a fight.
 Instead, the Byzantines offered peace, informing him of both the Byzantine foot and maritime campaign, but intentionally did not notify him of the planned Magyar attack.
 Simeon did not trust the envoy and, after sending him to prison, ordered the Byzantine navy's route into the Danube closed off with ropes and chains, intending to hold it until he had dealt with Phokas.

 Despite the problems they encountered because of the fencing, the Byzantines ultimately managed to ferry the Magyar forces led by Árpád's son Liüntika across the Danube, possibly near modern Galaţi, and assisted them in pillaging the nearby Bulgarian lands.
-Once notified of the surprise invasion, Simeon headed north to stop the Magyars, leaving some of his troops at the southern border to prevent a possible attack by Phokas.
-Simeon's two encounters with the enemy in Northern Dobruja resulted in Magyar victories, forcing him to retreat to Drǎstǎr.
+Once notified of the surprise invasion, Simeon headed north to stop the Magyars, leaving some of his troops at the southern border to prevent an attack by Phokas.
+Simeon's two encounters with the enemy in northern Dobruja resulted in Magyar victories, forcing him to retreat to Drǎstǎr.
 After pillaging much of Bulgaria and reaching Preslav, the Magyars returned to their lands, but not before Simeon had concluded an armistice with Byzantium towards the summer of 895.
-A complete peace was delayed, as Leo VI required the release of the Byzantine captives from the Trade War.
+A complete peace was delayed, as Leo VI required the release of the Byzantine captives from the trade war.